An adaptive attack on Wiesner's quantum money: Another way to attack: a protective measurement

 \section{Another way to attack: a protective measurement}

-In the previous BT attack, the quantum Zeno effect kept us safe from explosions (our attack being detected by the bank).
+In the BT attack above, the quantum Zeno effect kept us safe from explosions (our attack being detected by the bank).
 It worked nicely because of the special relationship between the four states $\ket{0},\ket{1},\ket{+},\ket{-}$.
 They were flipped or kept intact.
-However, what would happen if we analyzed a different list of money states, on which the CNOT operation did something else?
+However, what would happen if we analyzed a different list of single-qubit quantum money states, on which the CNOT operation did something else?
 The behavior of the probe system and the probabilities of failure are calculated in detail in Appendix~\ref{sec:general}.
-We see there that if two of the possible states are very close to each other, the BT attack is not weak enough, and we cannot get an upper bound on the cumulative probability of failure.
+We see there that if two of the possible states are very close to each other, the BT attack is not weak enough, and we cannot get a satisfactory upper bound on the cumulative probability of failure.
 We now present a different attack which ensures that we are safe enough in any round (and in summary, in an $N$-round procedure).
+Below we show that it is possible to construct an approximate state $\rho$ such that the fidelity\footnote{The definition of the fidelity is $F(\rho,\sigma) = \textrm{Tr}\left(\sqrt{\rho^{1/2}\sigma \rho^{1/2}}\right)$.
+It can be easily seen that if one of the two states is pure, the fidelity satisfies: $F(\rho,\ket{\psi})= \sqrt{\bra{\psi} \rho \ket{\psi}}$. } $F(\rho,\ket{\alpha})>1-\epsilon$ and estimate the running time, confidence levels and probability of success for the procedure.
+The fidelity squared gives the probability that the bank will accept our counterfeit $\rho$ as valid.

 The basic building block of this method is to ensure {\em weak interaction} between the probe and the system.
 The method is reminiscent of the {\em quantum random walk} and {\em protective measurement} ideas of~\cite{aharonov1993quantum,aharonov1993measurement}.
 We let a probe system interact weakly with the bill at each step while maintaining coherence of the bill state.
 The probe state will evolve as a linear function of the weakness parameter $\delta$, while the probability of a failed validation will be quadratic in $\delta$.
+The procedure is called a protective measurement since the validation step protects the money state by projecting it back to its original state with high probability.

+The protective measurement scheme was originally derived as a method to fully measure the wavefunction of an unknown protected quantum state (essentially performing tomography) without disturbing the state.
+The probe is usually a continuous variable that can be used to record expectation values with the desired accuracy.
+Since the motivation was conceptual rather than practical, there has never been any attempt to quantify the resources required for full tomography using this scheme.
+Apart from our use of protective measurement in a practical scenario, we describe a protective measurement scheme with a qubit probe and bound its running time.